Expert Health Data Programming, Inc. Home Expert Health Data Programming

 Cell - A space for a single numerical result in a table, at a row-column intersection.

-Cell suppression - An asterisk "*" is placed in cells with fewer deaths than a limit set by the user.
+Cell suppression - An asterisk "*" is placed in cells with fewer events (such as deaths) than a limit set by the user.
 Row / column totals with exactly one suppressed cell in the row / column are also suppressed.
-If more than one cell in the row / column is suppressed, the row / column total is displayed.
+If more than one cell in the row / column is suppressed, the row / column total may be displayed.

 Cesarean rate - Number of cesareans / number of births.